cloudogu/k8s-ces-setup/docs/operations/configuration_guide_en.md

 #### valuesYamlOverwrite
 * YAML key: `valuesYamlOverwrite`
 * Type: `string`
 * Description: Helm-Values to overwrite configurations of the default values.yaml file.
-Should be writte as a [multiline-yaml](https://yaml-multiline.info/) string for readability.
+Should be written as a [multiline-yaml](https://yaml-multiline.info/) string for readability.

 ### etcd_client_image_repo